 removed or rewritten.

+We removed this section.

 Page 718 line 6.
 By which mechanisms are anaerobic conditions favored by low temperatures?

 High moisture content is understandable and the link to anaerobic conditions is well known there, but I was unaware that there is a connection between temperatue and oxygen demand.
 This statement should be clarified and supported with a reference.